NHL set to resume after 6-day break, eyes new CDC guidance

 “Unfortunate what’s going on around the league with a lot of teams having to deal with COVID issues right now, including ourselves, but I don’t think a lot is going to change moving forward here for the next couple weeks,” Lightning captain Steven Stamkos said.
 “We do have to get some games in if we can do it safely, and we can do it where teams have adequate players in the lineup.”

 The virus continues to play a role on either side of it.
-Pittsburgh and Washington each added six players to the NHL COVID protocol list, and the Vegas Golden Knights found out they won’t have coach Peter DeBoer behind the bench for their game Tuesday night at Los Angeles.
+Pittsburgh and Washington each added six players to the COVID-19 protocol list, and the Vegas Golden Knights found out they won’t have coach Peter DeBoer behind the bench for their game Tuesday night at Los Angeles.

 Washington is set to play again Wednesday against the Nashville Predators, who are dealing with their own virus absences, but the game is scheduled to go on as planned.

-“It’s not about who’s out,” Nashville coach John Hynes said.
+“It’s not about who’s out,” said coach John Hynes, whose Predators put captain Roman Josi and two other players on the COVID-19 protocol list.
 “It’s about the players that are in and making sure we’re physically ready to play and mentally ready to play.”

 Not every game will be played on time.
 Chicago’s game at Winnipeg scheduled for Wednesday and a home-and-home series Wednesday and Friday between Dallas and Colorado are the latest to be postponed because of coronavirus concerns.